 Kellermann works with the Uganda Nursing School Bwindi.
-The school, created in 2013 by the Bwindi Community Hospital, offers diplomas and certificates in Nursing and Midwifry.
+The school, created in 2013 by the Bwindi Community Hospital, offers diplomas and certificates in Nursing and Midwifery.

 We caught up with Dr Scott Kellermann to learn more about him and to find out what advice he would like to impart.

-This is Five Minutes with Dr Scott Kellerman, on the Fight Malaria Blog.
+This is Five Minutes with Dr Scott Kellerman.

 Success and sustainability can only be achieved through a collaborative effort.

-I am a family practice physician with a sub-specialty in tropical medicine and public health.
+I am a family practice physician with a sub-speciality in tropical medicine and public health.
 My passion is creating the narrative of the possible.

 Perseverance, politeness and patience.
-Spending considerable time and effort developing relationships pays huge dividends in the long run.
+Spending considerable time and effort developing relationships pay huge dividends in the long run.
 The work of poverty alleviation is multivariable, complex and can be draining.
 The results of one’s best efforts can be poor.
-However with collaboration, there is the potential of not only success but sustainability.
-Additionally, with sharing the burdens of failures, peace can be found in the most challenging circumstances.
+However, with collaboration, there is the potential of not only success but sustainability.
+Additionally, by sharing the burdens of failures, peace can be found in the most challenging circumstances.